vasilakisfil/Introspected-REST/README.md

 are defined in the protocol level whereas maybe they should be defined somewhere else.
-We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that **having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand, in the given context**.
+We will let the community to decide if this approach is good for publishing MicroTypes but we would like to stress the point that **having a link in the HTTP level through `Link` header might be better for related resources that all clients would understand**, which is not always the case in Introspected REST: the API designer could add more MicroTypes as the time passes and some clients might not be interested or understand all MicroTypes of an Introspected REST.
+Requiring the client to receive all MicroType information when it does a simple request would be probably aginst the principles of Introspected REST.

 ### 10.5.
 Considerations
 #### 10.5.1 Diversifing from existing RFCs